National Atomic Testing Museum: Founding

 The museum opened in March 2005 as the "Atomic Testing Museum", operated by the Nevada Test Site Historical Foundation as a 501(c)(3) non-profit organization.
 It is located in Las Vegas, Nevada, at 755 E. Flamingo Rd., just north of Harry Reid International Airport and just east of the Las Vegas Strip.
 Funding included support from purchasing commemorative Nevada Test Site license plates issued by the Nevada Department of Motor Vehicles.

 On December 31, 2011, President Barack Obama signed a military spending bill that included designating the museum as a national museum affiliated with the Smithsonian Institution.
 The National Atomic Testing Museum is one of 37 national museums in the U.S.

 Exhibits

 The museum covers the period from the first test at NTS on January 27, 1951, to the present.
 Among its exhibits covering American nuclear history is a "Ground Zero Theater", which simulates the experience of observing an atmospheric nuclear test.

 Other exhibits include Geiger counters, radio badges and radiation testing devices, Native American artifacts from around the test area, pop culture memorabilia related to the atomic age, and equipment used in testing the devices.
 Other displays focus on important figures at the facility, videos, and interactive exhibits about radiation.
+The museum also features a piece of the Berlin Wall, Berlin Wall graffiti art, and two pieces from the World Trade Center.

 In 2012 the museum added an exhibit about Area 51, and expanded the exhibit two years later.